Cannabis Veg State Guide: Tips and Steps For the 6-Week Vegetative State

 Step 3: Watering

 Give it about .5 L every day, or whenever the top layer gets dry.
-If leaves start drooping downward, be careful, as that is either a sign of over- OR under-watering (I know!).
+If a leaf or multiple leaves start drooping downward, be careful, as that is either a sign of over- OR under-watering (I know!).

 Keep pH adjusting the water to between 6.0 - 7.0, but if it’s a feeding day check/adjust the pH AFTER you add nutrients to the water, as the nutrients will affect pH.